LianJordaan/CaveMapper-Plugin/README.md

-# Cave Mapper
+# CaveMapper-Plugin

-Cave Mapper is a Java plugin for Minecraft Java servers that aims to map out caves using glowing entities.
-Please note that this project is experimental and may be laggy or not suitable for practical use.
-However, the source code is available for anyone who wants to work on it and improve it further.
+CaveMapper-Plugin is a Java plugin for Minecraft Java servers that attempts to map out caves using glowing entities.
+Please note that this project is experimental and may not be well-designed, with the mapping process running instantly and the stop command being ineffective.

 ## Usage

-To use the Cave Mapper plugin, you will need to have a Minecraft Java server running version 1.18.2 or higher.
+To use the CaveMapper-Plugin, you will need to have a Minecraft Java server running version 1.18.2 or higher.

 ### Installation

-1. Download the latest release of the Cave Mapper plugin from the [releases](https://github.com/yourusername/cave-mapper/releases) page.
+1. Download the latest release of the CaveMapper-Plugin from the [releases](https://github.com/LianJordaan/CaveMapper-Plugin/releases) page.
 2. Upload the downloaded JAR file to the `plugins` folder of your Minecraft server.
-3. Restart your Minecraft server to load the Cave Mapper plugin.
+3. Restart your Minecraft server to load the CaveMapper-Plugin.
-4. Use the plugin commands or configuration files to configure and activate the cave mapping algorithm.
+4. Use the following plugin commands to interact with the plugin:

-### How it Works

-The Cave Mapper algorithm uses glowing entities in Minecraft to map out caves.
-These glowing entities emit light, which illuminates the surrounding blocks.
-The algorithm tracks the illuminated blocks and generates a map based on the illuminated areas.
+- `/highlightblock`: Highlights the single block you are looking at.
+- `/algorithmstart`: Runs the cave mapper to map the cave you are in.
+- `/algorithmstop`: Stops the mapping process.
+Note: This command may not be effective due to the instant nature of the mapping process.

 ## Contributing

-You are welcome to contribute to the Cave Mapper project by forking the repository, making improvements, and submitting pull requests.
+You are welcome to contribute to the CaveMapper-Plugin project by forking the repository, making improvements, and submitting pull requests.
 Please read the [Contributing Guidelines](CONTRIBUTING.md) for more information on how to contribute.

 ## License

-The Cave Mapper plugin is open-source software released under the [MIT License](LICENSE).
+The CaveMapper-Plugin is open-source software released under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this plugin in accordance with the terms of the license.

 ## Disclaimer

-Please note that the Cave Mapper plugin is provided "as is" and may not be suitable for practical use.
+Please note that the CaveMapper-Plugin is provided "as is" and may not be suitable for practical use.
 The plugin authors make no guarantees or warranties about the performance or functionality of the software.
-Use the Cave Mapper plugin at your own risk.
+Use the CaveMapper-Plugin at your own risk.